vaadin/vaadin-core/CONTRIBUTING.md

       - iOS Safari (9, latest, any platform)
       - Chrome on Android (latest, any platform)

-  - Live Demo with a code example demonstarting the feature (inc. webcomponents.org element demo)
+  - Live Demo with a code example demonstarting the feature
     - Not required for a bug fix

   - Documented
-    - parts
+    - visual parts
     - elements
     - events
     - attributes exposed for styling
-    - new API's
+    - public properties and methods

   - Accessible